 SETTING A WORK SCHEDULE

-One of the many perks of becoming a VA is that you get to choose your working hours unless the employer requires an overlap in their timezone few days a week.
-In case, you can work on your flexi hours, as most VA do, make sure that you set your schedule wisely in a manner that your house chores and other daily activities are not affected.
+One of the many perks of becoming a VA is that you get to choose your working hours unless the employer requires an overlap in their timezone a few days a week.
+In case, you can work on your flexible hours, as most VA do, make sure that you set your schedule wisely in a manner that your house chores and other daily activities are not affected.
 Remember, working from home also has a disadvantage.
 It could get you into trouble if you don’t schedule everything properly.

 Your boss cannot see you and vice versa.
 Even your clients don’t.
 Make sure that you make use of the time allotted for working hours.
 Communicate well with your colleagues as it would also help you maintain a good working online relationship with them, making the work process flow smoothly, happily and productively.

 I have always been organized since the day I started working.
 I tend to panic more when I see scattered and un-filed papers on my desk.
 That happens the same when I see a lot of files on my desktop.
-So I make sure that everything is properly filed, by folder and by client, categorized as needed.
+So I make sure that everything is properly filed, by folder and by the client, categorized as needed.

 ANTICIPATING YOUR CLIENTS’ NEEDS

 Being proactive is something that every client and boss appreciates.
 Taking the initiative and giving suggestions on improvement will surely take you and your online career to the next higher level.
-It’s pretty much the same when your child starts to deal with things with his/her initiative, that is also the time when you begin to let him/her go do his/her own, trust more, and probably give a bigger responsibility for betterment.
+It’s pretty much the same when your child starts to deal with things with his/her initiative, that is also the time when you begin to let him/her do his/her own, trust more, and probably give a bigger responsibility for betterment.